-At major events such as birthdays, weddings or christenings, it’s fast becoming a staple to come across a photobooth or at least a designated picture-taking area for guests to enjoy.
-Not only is it very Facebook-friendly, it also doubles as a guestbook for the celebrant/s to look back on.
+At major events such as birthdays, weddings or christenings, it’s fast becoming a staple to come across a photo booth or at least a designated picture-taking area for guests to enjoy.
+Not only is it very Facebook-friendly, it also doubles as a guestbook for the celebrants.
 In the case of this wedding, a group called sfst came up with the concept of a ‘slow motion booth’.
-The title is self-explanatory, but is best appreciated in the video below:
+The title is self-explanatory, but it’s best appreciated in the video below:

 The video was shot at 160 fps with a RED Epic camera.
 “We didn’t have enough lights to really push it to 300 fps,” says an insider to a curious commenter.
-Also included in the setup are a monitor, 4 LED lights (Konova 900 LED with vmount), a white backdrop and finally just a few props.
+Also included in the setup are a monitor, four LED lights (Konova 900 LED with vmount), a white backdrop, and a few props.

 Some color correction was done in post, but for the most part, the ‘clean’ look was achieved in-camera.

 Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: